Trimethylamine: Toxicity

-Reactions

-Trimethylamine is a Lewis base that forms adducts with a variety of Lewis acids.

 Trimethylaminuria

 Trimethylaminuria is an autosomal recessive genetic disorder involving a defect in the function or expression of flavin-containing monooxygenase 3 (FMO3) which results in poor trimethylamine metabolism.
 Individuals with trimethylaminuria develop a characteristic fish odor—the smell of trimethylamine—in their sweat, urine, and breath after the consumption of choline-rich foods.
 A condition similar to trimethylaminuria has also been observed in a certain breed of Rhode Island Red chicken that produces eggs with a fishy smell, especially after eating food containing a high proportion of rapeseed.

+In the history of psychoanalysis

+The first dream of his own which Sigmund Freud tried to analyse in detail, when he was developing his theories about the interpretation of dreams, involved a patient of Freud's who had to have an injection of trimethylamine, and the chemical formula of the substance, written in bold letters on the bottle, jumping out at Freud.